Collaborative Partner

 Justice Together

-Justice Together aims to ensure that people who use the UK immigration system can access justice and get on with their lives.
-It is a pooled fund that invests in free legal advice and local and national influencing to support the lawful and fair functioning of immigration, nationality, and asylum processes.
+The Justice Together initiative was launched in 2020 with a decade-long vision that people who use the UK immigration system can access justice fairly and equally, enabling them to get on with their lives.
+It is a collaboration of 15 funders who have pooled funds to strategically invest in legal advice, strengthen immigration sector organisations over the long term, and local and national influencing to support the lawful and fair functioning of immigration, nationality, and asylum processes.
+It is hosted by Justice Collaborations which is an independent charity and wholly owned subsidiary of The Legal Education Foundation.

 Year Founded